arulbenjaminchandru/Youtube-to-MP3-converter/Readme.md

-# YouTube Playlist to MP3 Converter
+# YouTube Playlist Downloader and Audio Extractor (MP3)

-This Python application downloads videos from a YouTube playlist, extracts audio from each video, saves the audio as MP3 files, and deletes the original video files.
+This Python application downloads videos from a YouTube playlist, extracts audio from each video, saves the audio as MP3 files.
 The application provides a simple web interface using Streamlit.

 ![alt text](https://github.com/arulbenjaminchandru/Youtube-to-MP3-converter/blob/main/application.jpg)